Field Sampling#

 pset.execute(SampleVel_wrong)

-WARNING: Sampling of velocities should normally be done using fieldset.UV or fieldset.UVW object; thread carefully
+WARNING: Sampling of velocities should normally be done using fieldset.UV or fieldset.UVW object; tread carefully

 Instead, you should use the code u, v = fieldset.UV[...].
 With this code, the sampling is consistent with the actual velocity fields used in the advection Kernels.
 The difference is that on a curvilinear grid, fieldset.U[..] returns the velocity in the i-direction (the columns on the grid), while fieldset.UV[...] returns the velocities in the longitude and latitude direction.
 Furthermore, only fieldset.UV[...] sampling can correctly deal with boundary conditions such as freeslip and partialslip (documentation_unstuck_Agrid)